 The most well-known and common hallucinogenic drugs are:

 - D-lysergic acid diethylamide (LSD): LSD is a man-made chemical created from ergot – a fungus that grows on certain grains.
-It’s arguably the most powerful hallucinogen out there.
+It is arguably the most powerful hallucinogen out there.

-- Dimethyltryptamine (DMT): DMT, also known as Dimitri, it’s a natural chemical found in certain Amazonian plant species.
+- Dimethyltryptamine (DMT): DMT is a natural chemical found in certain Amazonian plant species.
 However, it can also be chemically synthesized.

 - Ketamine: Used by medical practitioners and veterinarians as an anesthetic, ketamine is also widely abused for its dissociative effects.
-It can be made into pills or tablets or dissolved in liquid.
-It’s usually snorted, swallowed, or injected.
+It is usually delivered intravenously, intramuscularly, or via nasal spray, though there are oral and rectal preparations as well.

-- Psilocybin: Also known as shrooms, this is a natural substance found in hallucinogenic mushrooms that contain psilocin and psilocybin.
+- Psilocybin: This is a natural substance found in hallucinogenic mushrooms that contain psilocin and psilocybin.
 In large enough doses, it can produce very similar effects as LSD.
-They are often eaten, mixed with food, or brewed in tea for drinking.
+Psilocybin mushrooms are often eaten as dried mushrooms or powder or brewed in tea for drinking.